open/close all folders

 - In the Rance universe, the creator god is a giant whale who created all of existence just to watch people fight and kill each other in wars.
 So Humans Are Bastards because it is Inherent in the System.
 And entertaining, apparently.

-- Bayonetta has Jubileus, the Goddess who controls the realm of Paradiso and its Angels, and who drives the plot of the first game in that she is the story's Bigger Bad, with the Big Bad's goal being to recover the two reality-shaping "Eyes of the World" to awaken her with the power to destroy and recreate the mortal world in her own image as a "perfect world".
+- Bayonetta has Jubileus, the Goddess who controls the realm of Paradiso and its Angels, and who drives the plot of the first game in that she is the story's Greater Scope Villain, with the Big Bad's goal being to recover the two reality-shaping "Eyes of the World" to awaken her with the power to destroy and recreate the mortal world in her own image as a "perfect world".
 The second game makes her worse, by revealing what she was doing was basically a power-grab; there are at least three Creator-Gods in the Bayonetta universe, one each for Paradiso, Inferno and Earth.
 Jubileus was basically hoping to steal the power of Aesir and use that to destroy every world that isn't Paradiso before recreating them as part of Paradiso, making her the only Creator-God to still exist.

 - In Bayonetta 2, there is Loptr, who is literally the evil side of Aesir, Creator-God of the mortal world.
 Created when Aesir decided to divide his powers and give them to humanity so humans would have free will, he wants to take control of reality back from them by any means necessary.